hknd23/idcempy/docs/idcempy_tutorial.rst

    Z = ['discuss_politics', EU_Know_ob]
    Y = ['EU_support_ET']

-The model can be estimated as follows.
+The model can be estimated as follows:

 .. testcode::

    # Model estimation

-   miopc_EU = zmiopc.iopcmod('miopc', pstartziop, data, X, Y, Z, method = 'bfgs', weights = 1,offsetx = 0, offsetz =0 )
+   miopc_EU = zmiopc.iopcmod('miopc', data, X, Y, Z, method = 'bfgs', weights = 1,offsetx = 0, offsetz =0 )

    # 'miopc' = Type of model to be estimated.
 In this case 'miopc'
    # data = name of Pandas DataFrame